cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 be mitigated through other application-specific means or are otherwise not applicable for their threat model.

-OPAQUE does not prevent against this type of attack during the registration flow.
+OPAQUE does not prevent this type of attack during the registration flow.
 Servers necessarily react differently during the registration flow between registered and unregistered clients.
 This allows an attacker to use the server's response during registration as an oracle for whether a given client identity is